 Kickstart your university experience with CampusConnect - the best way to connect with other students, and to discover everything you need to know about your university.
+Download the app to your phone and the access code is MUCC19

 With CampusConnect you can start planning your university adventure even before you arrive.
 It's all about giving you a head start, helping you navigate those tricky first steps on campus.